Transparent Labs Pre-series Bulk Overview

 A chemical found naturally in several crops and fruits (particularly barley).
 On its own, the benefits of hordenine are still relatively inconclusive.
 However, when combined with caffeine and synephrine, there has been noted a “significant increase in energy expenditure in young, healthy individuals.” .

 BioPerine® is a patented product.
 It is sourced from piperine – the active ingredient in black pepper.
 According to the manufacturers, BioPerine® is the only product sourced out of piperine to obtain a patented status for its ability to increase the bioavailability of nutritional compounds. .

 A good valued product if bought in bulk, Transparent Labs’ Pre-Series Bulk is one of the best pre-workout supplements you can get your hands on.
-The ingredients listed work together as a powerful combination, and with some delicious flavors like strawberry lemonade and blue raspberry, a full scoop of this and without a doubt you’ll be pumping out those reps and stacking on the muscle in no time.
+The ingredients listed work together as a powerful combination, and with some delicious flavors like strawberry lemonade and blue raspberry, a full scoop of this with a few oz of water and you’ll be pumping out those reps and stacking on the muscle in no time.